 In the example below:

-Assuming the course is published, students will be able to PARTICIPATE in this course starting at Aug 28, 2017 at 9 am through Dec 20, 2017 at 5 pm.
+Assuming the course is published, students will be able to participate in this course starting at Aug 28, 2017 at 9 am through Dec 20, 2017 at 5 pm.
 Depending on the start and end dates of your course, you have the ability to change the dates and times by clicking the calendar button.

 Students will be able to access the course in read-only mode before Aug 28, 2017 at 9 pm if the course is published.
 If the course isn't published then the students will receive a message stating "This course hasn't started yet.
 You will not be able to participate in this course until [course start date]".